leonidessaguisagjr/unicodeutil/README.rst

 ``unicodeutil.py``
 ==================

-Python function for working with Unicode data.
+Python classes and functions for working with Unicode data.

 Case folding function for Python 2